VermontAHS/IEE-Program/README.md

 # Integrated Eligibility & Enrollment Program

 > **Welcome!**
-> This website contains information about the Vermont Agency of Human Services' Integrated Eligibility and Enrollment (IE&E) modernization project.
-It is intended to provide a place where project participants and interested parties can keep track of the overall project goals, progress to date, and planned work.
+> This website contains information about the Vermont Agency of Human Services' Integrated Eligibility and Enrollment (IE&E) modernization program.
+It is intended to provide a place where program participants and interested parties can keep track of the overall program goals, progress to date, and planned work.

 ----